 Wild-schooling conjures up images of children with knotted hair running around the forest with sticks in their hand.
-And that about sums up what my two look like at the moment.
-Just now we are living in a yurt in the south of Spain working a few hours a day on an organic farm (WWOOFing – read more about this above).
+And that about sums up what my two look like at times.
+Particularly when we join the likes of a WWOOFing project.

-And while we have been here I can confirm that our girls have been completely wild-schooled.
-Nature has been their playground and classroom for the last two weeks!
-As a result from this approach they have learnt about –
+When we are in these settings, I can confirm that our girls are completely wild-schooled.
+Nature is their playground and classroom throughout the duration of those weeks!
+As a result of this approach they learn –

 - The importance of environment and sustainability – solar powered generated electricity, composting toilets.

-- The value and significance of food supplies – they have contributed to the harvest and collection of supplies to feed the family and community living here.
+- The value and significance of food supplies – they contribute to the harvest and collection of supplies to feed the family and community.

-- In terms of personal development they are learning skills such as awareness and tolerance of other people’s lifestyles.
+- In terms of personal development they learn skills such as awareness and tolerance of other people’s lifestyles.

-- They are also developing a confidence in their own abilities to lead their own learning, making their own decisions about what next, discovering interests and finding out what excites them.
+- They also develop a confidence in their own abilities to lead their own learning, making their own decisions about what next, discovering interests and finding out what excites them.

-- But most importantly they are filthy, they have prickles in their feet, they have climbed trees, dug holes, caught bugs and spiders, they have collected eggs from the chickens and picked fruit straight from the trees to eat.
-They have climbed into bed exhausted at the end of every day… and not once have they asked me for their iPads.
+- But most importantly they are filthy, they have prickles in their feet, they climb trees, dig holes, catch bugs and spiders, they collect eggs from the chickens and pick fruit straight from the trees to eat.
+They climb into bed exhausted at the end of every day… and at no stage do they ask for their iPads.
 Wild-schooled!
-I don’t think learning can get much better than that for my 9 and 6 year old.
+I don’t think learning can get much better than that.

 Moving on to another commonly discussed approach to teaching in the travel family community is world schooling.